 Click on above photos for enlargement and descriptions

 The Julian Melodrama and Olio plays at Julian’s Town Hall at Washington and Main Street, Julian every weekend throughout October.
 This year, there will be two afternoon matinees each Saturday, but only two Sundays of the month will offer afternoon showings.
-Two great websites list the official schedules for matinee and evening performances: julianmelodrama.com has up-to-date info about dates and ticket prices.
-For a performance-by-performance list, you may also visit wearejulian.com.
+Two great websites list the official schedules for matinee and evening performances: julianmelodrama.com may have up-to-date info about dates and ticket prices.
+(Update: as of September, 2020, julianmelodrama.com is a parked domain, possibly because of performance cancellation because of COVID-19.
+We can always try again in 2021.)

 When I first heard about Julian’s annual Melodrama and Olio, I spelled out the word “oleo” in my head and thought this referred to the “oily” character of the villain.
 I was soon set straight that the melodrama had nothing to do with margarine.
 An “olio” is a sideshow of sorts that goes along with the main act.
 Julian’s Olio adds a string of little vignettes between melodrama scenes, ranging from stand-up cowboy jokes to mountain dulcimer-playing on homemade instruments.
 Mrs. Spooner is a regular act, with her ability to tangle almost every other word in the telling of a fairy tale.